anibalsande/Group5-UDC-Seneca/TechnicalNotes.md

 ### About Agile and Scrum
 **Agile** is a software project management approach or philosophy that emphasizes early and continuous delivery of software to the customer and values "individuals and interactions over processes and tools, working software over comprehensive documentation, customer collaboration over contract negotiation, and responding to change over following a plan" (Beck et al, 2001).
 The Agile approach involves completing chunks of work in short phases often called "sprints," responding to change quickly, and collaborating and improving on the product throughout.
 This is in contrast to the **Waterfall** approach where one component or phase of the project must be finished before another one can be started and consequently is not often able to respond to change quickly or deviate from a set plan.

-There are different methods that follow Agile principles, and Group 5-UDC-Seneca followed **Scrum**, a common one.
+There are different methodologies that follow Agile principles, and Group 5-UDC-Seneca followed **Scrum**, a common one.

 In Scrum:
 - sprints are short - in this project, they were just one week long